accel-sim/accel-sim-framework/README.md

-# Welcome to the top-level repo of Accel-Sim
+# Welcome to the top-level repo of Accel-Sim and AccelWattch

 The [ISCA 2020 paper](https://conferences.computer.org/isca/pdfs/ISCA2020-4QlDegUf3fKiwUXfV0KdCm/466100a473/466100a473.pdf)
 describes the goals of Accel-Sim and introduces the tool.
 This readme is meant to provide tutorial-like details on how to use the Accel-Sim